-Notifications of new emails and text messages rolling in and adding to the backlog of messages that demand a response, a calendar full of business and social events, supporting people who need me, keeping existing customers satisfied while exploring new opportunities to generate income, investing in the spiritual and professional lives of others, a heavy heart for those who are hurting, broken and lost, managing a household, seeking to maintain a healthy relationship with my God, my wife, and my family, and pursuing personal fitness goals.
+Notifications of new emails and text messages rolling in adding to the backlog of messages that demand a response, a calendar full of business and social events, supporting people who need me, keeping existing customers satisfied while exploring new opportunities to generate income, investing in the spiritual and professional lives of others, a heavy heart for those who are hurting, broken and lost.
+Managing a household, seeking to maintain a healthy relationship with my God, my wife, and my family, and pursuing personal fitness goals.
 That was a brain dump of my life.
 Does yours sound similar?

 I labor, I am heavy laden… I NEED REST!

 Come to me, all who labor and are heavy laden, and I will give you rest.
 (Matthew 11:28)